open-AIMS/NEC-estimation/README.md

 the column in *data* which contains the number of trials in the binomial call.

-fit.jagsNEC sill guess the data types for use, although we could specify *y.type* as “binomial” and *x.type* as “gamma”.
+*fit.jagsNEC* will guess the data types for use, although we could specify *y.type* as “binomial” and *x.type* as “gamma”.
 This example fits without specifying either, but trials.var must be supplied.

     library(jagsNEC)